raig4359/fdk-client-kotlin/documentation/APPLICATION.md

 Success.
 Returns a cart object as shown below.
-Refer `AddRequestCartResponse` for more details.
+Refer `AddCartResponse` for more details.

-Schema: `AddCartDetailResponse`
+Schema: `AddCartResponse`

 *Examples:*